openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

 #. **Problem description:** Describe clearly the problem or task and show the user how to solve it.

 	E.g., *“This guide shows you how to…”*

 #. **Step-by-step process:** Indicates the order of the steps to make the process compelling.

 	E.g., *“Step 1; Step 2” or “ 1. , 2.”*

 #. **Visual supports:** Accompany the steps with images, videos, or graphics to guide the person following the process.

 #. **Reference links:**

 	E.g., *“To learn more about x, visit our documentation”*

 Technical Guidelines:
 =====================
-By following these recommendations, you will be able to write a good quality how-to guides:}
+By following these recommendations, you will be able to write good quality how-to guides:

 - Describe a sequence of actions.
 A how-to guide contains a sequence of actions that have an order.
 - Solve a particular task.
 The problem or task is the concern of a how-to guide: stick to that practical goal.